This friendly, unpretentious neighbourhood forms a lively transit-zone between Vila de Gràcia, El Guinardó Baix, L’Eixample Dreta and Sagrada Familia.

 I live here.

 Club Esportiu Europa football club has its Nou Sardenya stadium here.
 Established in 1907 the club was one of the founding members of La Liga in 1928.
-Although currently in the Third Division, locals have never forgotten the glory days of the 1990s when CE Europa twice beat FC Barcelona in the final of the Copa Catalunya.
+Although currently in the Second Division, locals have never forgotten the glory days of the 1990s when CE Europa twice beat FC Barcelona in the final of the Copa Catalunya.

 Montesa motorcycles established their first factory here, on Carrer de Còrsega.